 It’s one thing for the National Weather Service to say that tornado damage is caused by dangerous debris hurled at high speeds, and quite another to really understand what that means.
 The amazing photograph on the left, shot in Pampa, Texas on June 8, 1995, gives you a different level of understanding of that statement.
 This is about an F-3 or F-4 storm that is plowing through an industrial area behind the residential neighborhood in the foreground.
-The scale is deceptive; the larger pieces of debris in this photograph are vehicles that were picked up from an oil company parking lot and large sections of sheet metal roofing, according to photographer Alan Moller, senior forecaster with the National Weather Service and storm chaser.
+The scale is deceptive; the larger pieces of debris in this photograph are vehicles that were picked up from an oil company parking lot, according to photographer Alan Moller, senior forecaster with the National Weather Service and storm chaser.
 Video taken of that same funnel by a sheriff on the scene clearly shows pickup trucks and vans airborne at an altitude of 80 to 90 feet off the ground: the height of an 8-story building.
-It would be hard for statistics to give you the deep understanding of the danger posed by flying debris in a tornado that this single image of airborne crushed vehicles and sheet metal roofing gives you.
+It would be hard for statistics to give you the deep understanding of the danger posed by flying debris in a tornado that this single image of airborne crushed vehicles gives you.
 That is the power of experiential knowing, even when it’s indirect like this.

 The most powerful tornadoes are classified as F-5 on the original Fujita Scale.
 While they make up about 1% of all tornadoes, they account for the vast majority of fatalities because they level most structures.
 The videoclip linked to the “tornado button” below right was shot on the same day as the photo above, of a larger tornado spawned by the same storm system.
 It shows the tornado passing perilously close to a prison near Hoover, Texas.
 The prison is a large structure; look at the windows to get a sense of scale.
-While there is no way to know the intensity of this tornado (because the F-scale is based on structural damage and the tornado missed hitting the buildings), the videoclip can give you a sense of the power of a tornado that might be in the F-5 class.
+While there is no way to know the intensity of this tornado (because the F-scale and the newer EF-scale are both based on structural damage and the tornado missed hitting the buildings, and also because the diameter of a funnel is not directly correlated to its windspeed), the videoclip can give you a sense of the power of a tornado in the F-5 class.

 You can see from this videoclip that had the tornado struck the prison, it would have destroyed it, or at least caused very severe damage.
 Again, obtaining a true understanding of the magnitude of an F-5 tornado is extremely difficult in any way except for directly experiencing one — although this is one case where gaining direct experiential knowledge could easily be fatal.